Stop worrying about bats. Contact our team for bat removal today!

 There is almost always only one young born at a time.
 The young are very helpless as their wings aren’t fully developed yet.
 They rely on milk from their mother to help them grow and thrive until the wings do develop.
 Once those wings are strong enough for flight, the bats are going to have to find their own food supplies.

 The amount of time they spend with their mother depends on the species.
 It can take only six weeks for the wings to mature on some species.
 For others though it can take up to four months.
-The average life span for a bat is 20 years and they tend to have a decent rate or reproduction as long as there is enough food in their environment.
+The average lifespan for a bat is 20 years and they tend to have a decent rate or reproduction as long as there is enough food in their environment.
 Do not allow your home or business to become the place they call home

 When Bats Come Home

-Bats can quickly become a nuisance though depending on where they decide to take up residence.
-Should you discover you have a problem with bats in your home or business it is best to call in a professional.
+Bats can quickly become a nuisance depending on where they decide to take up residence.
+Should you discover you have a problem with them in your Greensboro home or business it is best to call in a professional.
 They can safely remove all of the creatures and their nests.
 They can also locate the entrance and block it so that the problem won’t repeat itself.
 Attics, chimneys, vents or inside your home are just a few places these infestations can take place.

 Removing Bats from the Attic:

-Exclusion is the ONLY effective solution for permanently removing bats from buildings.
+Exclusion is the ONLY effective solution for permanently removing them from buildings.
 Trapping and relocating is ineffective since bats have excellent homing instincts and simply return, even when released at great distances.
-The use of pesticides against bats is illegal and counterproductive.
-Poisoning greatly increases the likelihood of bats coming into contact with people and pets.
+The use of pesticides against them is illegal and counterproductive.
+Poisoning greatly increases the likelihood of them coming into contact with people and pets.

-Naphthalene, the active ingredient in moth balls, and ultrasonic devices are often promoted as bat repellents.
-However, ultrasonic devices are ineffective against bats, and to be effective, naphthalene must be used in such large quantities that it poses a significant health hazard to humans.
+Naphthalene, the active ingredient in mothballs, and ultrasonic devices are often promoted as a repellent.
+However, ultrasonic devices are ineffective, and to be effective, naphthalene must be used in such large quantities that it poses a significant health hazard to humans.

-Plastic sleeves collapse on themselves, preventing bats from reentering once they have crawled out through the tube.
-After the tube has been inserted into or over the opening used by bats, any spaces between the outer rim of the tube and the building must be sealed shut.
-Be sure also to seal shut any other openings in the building that bats could use to reenter.
-Leave the tube in place for a minimum of five to seven days to ensure all bats have exited.
+Plastic sleeves collapse on themselves, preventing them from reentering once they have crawled out through the tube.
+After the tube has been inserted into or over the opening used by the bats, any spaces between the outer rim of the tube and the building must be sealed shut.
+Be sure also to seal shut any other openings in the building that they could use to reenter.
+Leave the tube in place for a minimum of five to seven days to ensure all of them have exited.
 After the bats have been excluded, the tube should be removed and the opening permanently sealed.